uthcode/learntosolveit/source/beingagooddeveloper.rst

 **Concentrating while programming.**

-* That would be done with a good discipline.
-Ask an athlete friend of yours' what does it mean to concentrate and to improve.
-Simple, it takes hard-work.
+* This part requires some personal discipline, but find the area which appeals to you from within and you wont notice any effort that you are putting in.

 **Enjoy Programming.**

 * Have your favorite tool and know about it in and out.
-Be curious of how Google works?
-How Internet works?
-How Operating System works practically.
+How Internet works, how google works, what is the design of your favorite software.
+Talk to people who have similar interests and discuss your ideas in open.
+Enjoy like you enjoy your favorite sport.

-These steps can help one become a better developer and thereby enjoy his time while he is in this field.
+I think, these would help anyone, myself included if I follow through, to become a better developer and enjoy the field.

-One last thought.
-If you have a Computer with Internet Connection at your room or home, what do you use it primary for?It can be used for many different purposes and also for the above 4 things I shared.
-If we using it for the later, then it definitely is more enjoyable for a Computer Science student.

 Thank you,